Hemisphere pictorial sculpture

 Langauge profoundly influences my creative sense for inherency and connectedness, both in my life and in the greater world.
 Language can be verbal and non-verbal, oral or written, and it carries the weighty purpose to explain, demonstrate, and identify concepts, and to communicate commonness and diversity in a shared reality.

 When I design and create my art and patterns, I often return to this wealth of diverse knowledge.
-I like to consider multiple perspectives, styles, and even meanings that my I might convey through the creative process.
+I like to consider multiple perspectives, styles, and even meanings that I might convey through the creative process.
 Although much of what I once learned in formal language study is now mostly collecting cobwebs in the recesses of my mind, the depth of my investigations into foreign cultures and languages has inherently changed how I gather, process, and express creativity in my art and design.

 In this section, I will expound on my ethos, logos, and afflatus statements.
 I will discuss two different examples of how language profoundly influences my creative process and my sense for conceptualizing and communicating art, patterns, life, and design.